 - 8 tablespoons granulated sugar

-- Preheat the oven to 350 degrees F. and grease a 9 inch glass pie dish.
+- Preheat the oven to 350 degrees F. Grease a 9 inch glass pie dish.

-- Prepare the crust first.
-Combine graham crackers and sugar in bowl.
+- Combine graham crackers and sugar in a mixing bowl.
 Stir in the butter.
 Press mixture into the pie dish and bake at 350 degrees F. for 8 minutes.
+Let cool while you make filling.

-- When crust is ready, begin preparing the filling.
-Whisk the egg yolks together in a bowl and set aside.
+- Whisk the egg yolks together in a bowl and set aside.

-- In a medium saucepan that is not yet set over heat, stir together the brown sugar, flour, and salt.
-Now that everything is assembled, stop and prepare the meringue so you’ll have it ready to put over the hot filling.
+- In a medium saucepan that is not yet set over heat, stir together the brown sugar, flour, and salt; set aside and prepare meringue.

-- Combine the egg whites (which should already be in the metal bowl) and the salt and mix on high speed with hand mixer until soft peaks form.
+- Combine the egg whites and the salt in a metal bowl and beat with an electric mixer until soft peaks start to form.
 Add the sugar 2 tablespoons at a time until the sugar is dissolved and stiff peaks form.
 Set it aside and proceed with the filling.